RazerMoon/strips/README.md

     │   ├── take.php            # (Likely) adds flight plan ID to session
     │   └── logreg.php          # Responsible for login and registration
     └── index.php               # Homepage
+    └── plan.php                # Shows your current plan
+    └── fetch-plan.php          # Used to get info about your plan, fetched every 15 seconds by plan.php
+    └── logout.php              # Logs you out of controller.

 ## **Some screenshots of the actual structure**